ashinkarov/trie/README.md

 to dedicate one symbol, whic would denote that a certain symbol is _not_ last.
 Macro `TRIE_NOT_LAST` serves this purpose.

-Tha implementation is valgrinded, and is compiled with strictes gcc warning level.
+Tha implementation is valgrinded, and is compiled at strictes gcc warning level.

 Send your suggestions or patches.